 Bison shirts.
 Bison stuffed animals.
 Bison mugs.
 It’s bison galore!

 Backcountry camping in the Charons Garden Wilderness Area is allowed by special permit only.
 They limit the number to only 10 people at any one time, and to only 2 nights.
-Reservations can be made by calling the Visitors Center at 580-429-3222.
+Reservations are required and can be made up to 3 months in advance.

 There are over 30 miles of hiking trails at WMWR, and we were only there ONE day!
-We hiked the 2.4 mile Charons Garden Wilderness Area, which was incredible, but rated as difficult.
+We’ve tried to hike as many of the shorter hikes as we could, and hiked the 2.4 mile Charons Garden Wilderness Area, which was incredible, but rated as difficult.
 Some easier hikes are the .5 mile Quanah Parker Lake Trail, and .6 mile Osage Lake Trail.

 Mountain Bikes are only allowed on Mt.
 Scott Bike Trail, a 3 mile dirt road behind Mt.
 Scott, and it is rated as EASY.